Reachability of eigenspaces for interval circulant matrices in max-algebra: Introduction

-Let us now give more details on the organization of the paper and on the results obtained there.
-Section~\ref{preli} is devoted to basic notions of max algebra and its connections to the theory of digraphs and max-algebraic convexity.
-In particular, we revisit here the spectral theory, focusing on the eigencone and attraction cone associated with an arbitrary eigenvalue, the cyclicity of critical graphs and the ultimate periodicity of max-algebraic matrix powers and orbits.
+We now outline the organization of the paper and the results obtained there.
+Section~\ref{preli} is devoted to some basic notions of max-algebra and its connections to the theory of digraphs and max-algebraic convexity.
+In particular, we revisit the max-algebraic spectral theory here, focusing on the eigencone and the attraction cone associated with an arbitrary eigenvalue, the cyclicity of critical graphs and the ultimate periodicity of max-algebraic matrix powers and orbits.

-Section~\ref{s:circulants} presents some known and some new results on the spectral theory and attraction cones of circulant matrices.
+Section~\ref{s:circulants} presents some known as well as some new results on the spectral theory and attraction cones of circulant matrices.
 In particular, Proposition~\ref{t:critcirc} describes the critical node sets of circulant matrices and presents several formulae for the cyclicity of the critical graph of a circulant matrix.
 This result combines together some facts that have been previously obtained or stated in~\cite{mmp,mp,Tom-10}.
-The main new result of this section is Theorem~\ref{t:attrincl}, which deals with a particular problem of inclusion of attraction cones of circulant matrices $A$ and $B$ satisfying $A\leq B$ and having the same maximum cycle mean.
+The main new result of this section is Theorem~\ref{t:attrincl}, which deals with a particular problem of inclusion of the attraction cones of circulant matrices $A$ and $B$ satisfying $A\leq B$ and having the same maximum cycle mean.
 It appears that inclusion $\attr(A)\subseteq\attr(B)$ holds for such circulant matrices.
 Note that it does not hold for general matrices, as Example~\ref{ex:counter} demonstrates.
+Section~\ref{s:circulants} also contains several motivating examples.
 The proofs of Proposition~\ref{t:critcirc} and Theorem~\ref{t:attrincl} are deferred to Section~\ref{s:proofs}.
-Section~\ref{s:circulants} also contains several motivating examples.

 Based on the result about inclusion of attraction cones of Theorem~\ref{t:attrincl}, Section~\ref{s:interval} characterizes various types of interval robustness which are described in Definition~\ref{def:introb}.
-Some of them can be verified in polynomial time.
-See Theorems~\ref{t:posrob},~\ref{t:unirob},~\ref{T_toleranceA_robust}.
+Some of them can be verified in polynomial time, see Theorems~\ref{t:posrob},~\ref{t:unirob},~\ref{T_toleranceA_robust}.
 Other types of robustness reduce to max-algebraic two-sided systems of equations and inequalities for which efficient algorithms exist but the problem of constructing a polynomial algorithm remains open.
 See Theorems~\ref{TXRCIR}, ~\ref{T_weak_tolerance_robust},~\ref{T_possiblyA_robust}.

 Subsection~\ref{ss:proof1} presents a proof of Proposition~\ref{t:critcirc}.
 The proof uses the fact that any circulant matrix is strictly visualized in the sense of~\cite{SSB} and relies in part on the results of~\cite{Gav-99,Gav:04}.